javaee/shoal/gms/readme_transport_abstraction.txt

       * For configuration
          * You can use system property or property map
          * See the GrizzlyConfigConstants
-         * If you set "-DTCPPORT=9090" with system property, TCP port 9090 will be used for listening, sending and receiving
+         * If you set "-DTCPSTARTPORT=9090 -DTCPENDPORT=9120" with system property, an available TCP port between TCPSTARTPORT and TCPENDPORT will be used for listening, sending and receiving
          * Set -DSHOAL_GROUP_COMMUNICATINO_PROVIDER="grizzly" with system property
          * If you would like to default configurations, See GrizzlyNetworkManager#configure()